russsiq/bxb-scroll-to-top/README.md

 ### Getting started

-To start using `bxb-loading-layer`, you need to do is plugin installation.
+To start using `bxb-scroll-to-top`, you need to do is plugin installation.
 Somewhere in your main app.js file:
 ```js
 // Import components to Vue application as plugins.
 import ScrollToTop from 'bxb-scroll-to-top';